 - Made a decision not to use a substance for a week, month, or more, but the resolution only lasted a couple of days?

 - Have “blackouts” as a direct result of using a substance.
 A “blackout” can be defined by a sudden and temporary loss of memory and consciousness due to substance abuse

 - Lying or misleading people and loved ones on where an individual has been

 - Lying or misleading others about money and time spent on sprees and benders

-- Continuing to use a substance whilst on probation from a court or at work
+- Continuing to use a substance while on probation from a court or at work

 - Substituting substances and engaging in other interests in an attempt to stay away from the substance of choice